 Mid-Volume Training Plan

 Incorporating strength training with a mid-volume plan gives you a few options.
-You can add one strength workout on Friday and the other on either Wednesday or Sunday.
-A second option would be to pair strength training with the moderate workouts on Wednesday and Sunday or after the Tuesday and Thursday ones.
+You can add one strength workout on Friday and the other on either Tuesday, Wednesday, or Sunday, but it comes with the cost of losing a rest day.
+A second option would be to pair strength training with hard Tuesday and Thursday ones or with the moderate workouts on Wednesday and Sunday.
 This gives you two rest days but at the cost of combining lifting and cycling workouts two times a week.
 The best option is the one that helps you balance recovery with training.

 High-Volume Training Plan

 Finally, in a high-volume plan, both strength workouts will have to be paired up with a cycling one.
-One option will be to combine them with the easy Friday ride and either moderate workouts on Wednesday or Sunday.
-The other option is to strength train after the Tuesday and Thursday rides.
+One option is to strength train after the difficult Tuesday and Thursday rides.
+The other will be to combine them with the easy Friday ride and either moderate workouts on Wednesday or Sunday.

 Strength Training for Maintenance